CC-Cheung/AIFunctions/README.md

 # AIFunctions
-General functions used in AI:
+General functions used in AI:Training, Data Manipulation/cleaning
-  Training
-  Data Manipulation/cleaning